AlexPetul/django_custom_jsonfield/README.md

 ```

-## DRF Serializer
+### DRF Serializers
-Just like you use `CustomJSONField` in your models, you can use them in serializers:
+You can also use `CustomJSONField` in Django REST Framework serializers:

 ```python
 from rest_framework import serializers